tfukaza/why-ar/README.md

 # why-ar
-Website me and my team made in a high school web development competition.
+Website me and my team made back in high school for a web development competition.
 It is being hosted on GitHub pages for archive purposes.

+tfukaza.github.io/why-ar/

 Team members:
 - Tomoki Fukazawa (me)